About our staff

 I spent time as a Junior Research Fellow at John Kluge Research Center of the Library of Congress, Washington D.C.
 (2012-2013) and taught medical history as a Visiting Lecturer in History at Royal Holloway, University of London (2013-2014).
 I then held a Wellcome Research Fellowship in the Department of History, King’s College London (2016-2019), before joining the School of History, Classics and Archaeology as a Wellcome Lecturer in History of Medicine in March 2019.

-Contributing Editor of the Pharmacy in History
+Contributing Editor of the History of Pharmacy and Pharmaceuticals

 Research Collaborator, Lactating Breasts: Motherhood and Breastfeeding in Antiquity and Byzantium